-This scalp exfoliating shampoo has been developed with all the benefits if this ingredient without the downsides of DIY.
+This scalp exfoliating shampoo has been developed with all the benefits of apple cider vinegar for the scalp without the downsides of DIY.
 Apple cider vinegar can have a very strong scent, but our Wash & Scrub has a lovely fresh fragrance.
-In addition, we have engineered the product with exactly the right amount of apple cider vinegar, so you will never run the risk of using too much and having a reaction on your skin.
+In addition, we have engineered the product with curl-friendly ingredients and exactly the right amount of apple cider vinegar, so you will never run the risk of using too much and having a reaction on your skin.

 Apple cider vinegar is rich in benefits, but its very acidic nature make it a tricky ingredient to use for DIY concoctions.
 Using products specifically formulated with this ingredient is a safer way to introduce it into your routine and reap its benefits.